-Mr Opportunity Probability stands in the corner at parties.
+Opportunity Probability stands in the corner at pipeline review parties.

-Everyone knows he has to be invited.
-But no-one really wants to speak to him.
+Everyone knows he’s always invited.
+But no-one feels like speaking to him.

 But here’s the thing.